 Diving with Dive Dominica

-Dive Dominica is located on-site at Castle Comfort Lodge just one mile south of Dominica’s capital, Roseau.
+Dive Dominica is located just one mile south of Dominica’s capital, Roseau.
 Dive Dominica has the good fortune to be located on the south-west coast of the island.
 This means you can be boat diving at the islands top dive sites in the Scott’s Head Marine Reserve after a short 15 minute trip.

 The Boat Diving Schedule